Error: "There is not enough space on the file system for the selected operation" when powering on a virtual machine

 Action Required: Expand Datastore or Manage Disk Space

-To address the issue, please take one of the following actions:
+To address this issue, you may follow one of the below actions:

 1. Expand the Datastore: Request an expansion of the datastore to provide additional space.